LydiaAbest/Folio/Exercises.md

 **Create a Short Branching Fiction Story**

 Write a short branching fiction story.
 It should be nine short paragraphs in length and each paragraph should link to or be linked from at least two others.

+before i chose to do my final piece on Bitsy, i was going to try and adapt a story i wrote in a short form fiction class into a hypertext fiction piece. this was the piece:

+The Dancing Planet

+They had to set a precedent.
+They had to quell the riots.
+My revelation had cost them their peace and that was unforgivable.
+They gathered their forces to hunt me down and were surprised when they found I was not hiding.
+I knew that there was no escaping this.
+From the second that I pushed ‘Release’ on the broadcast, I had sealed my fate.
+This was my burden to bear, for the good of the station, for the lives of everyone I love, and for Kelios.

+…

+There is a bang on my cell door and the guards enter.
+They cuff me and lead me out of the hold.
+We pass over the Space Deck, through the Captain’s Quarters and into the Chief’s cabin.
+On the way I see nobody that I recognise, though admittedly I am only looking for Lucy.
+Arriving in the cabin, they sit me down in front of a wooden table covered with diagrams, documents and pictures.
+I can see the pictures are of Kelios.
+They are my pictures.
+The documents and diagrams are mine too.

+…

+“Go!
+Go girl go!”
+I cried out to Lucy.
+Her pirouette continued for three more spins – a personal best.
+“Woohoo!”
+I cheered as she fell to the floor, panting and giggling.
+“How many was that?” she grinned.
+“Aw, I reckon about nine.”
+“Wow!”
+She stood up and ran at me.
+I swooped her up above my head and spun her around.
+“And that makes ten!”

+…
+I have been studying the planetary gas giant, Kelios, for five years now.
+Her clouds of liquid uranium and pure diamond core are of great interest to the Chief – as harvesting them will surely pull our station out of poverty.
+It is my job as head of Celestial Research to determine the success rate of such a mission.
+So far, the facts aren’t promising.
+The Chief has asked me to report on this next week.

+…

+“All rise for Chief Palarm,” says the guard to my left.
+Palarm enters the room and everyone salutes.
+I do not.
+He walks straight up to the table and begins sifting through the papers.
+He pulls one out and places it in front of me; it is a photo of my wife and Lucy from two years ago, on Christmas Eve.
+Their smiles are wide and gentle.
+I wince.
+Palarm observes this but says nothing.

+…

+“My fellow inhabitants of Station 9.
+I have urgent and damning news to share with you.
+Chief Palarm has authorised the deployment of our remaining three Weapons of Last Resort, to be aimed and fired at Kelios’ core.
+This, if it is to go ahead, would not only destroy Kelios, but the force of the explosion would likely throw our station out of orbit and into Kelios’ deteriorating atmosphere.
+An atmosphere of nuclear radiation, liquid uranium rain, 1134-degree heat and crushing pressure.
+In other words, we will die if this mission is not prevented.
+My fellow citizens, our Chief’s greed must not prevail.
+It is time to protect our home.
+To protect Kelios.
+To protect each other.
+It is time to fight.”

+…

+“It’s okay, my love.
+Don’t cry.
+You’ve got Mum, you’ll be okay.”
+Lucy looked at me with big, wet eyes.
+Desperation lingered around her like an aura, almost tangible.

+“Dad…” her voice wobbled and trailed off.
+I kissed her on the forehead.
+The guards made a move to grab me, their patience running thin.

+“Okay, I’ll come.
+Please, just wait one second.”
+They paused and I turned back to Lucy.
+I gently pried her little fingers off my arm and handed her over to her mum.
+Lucy gulped and began crying again.

+“I love you,” I whispered to her.
+“To Kelios and back.”
+The guards pulled me away.

+…

+“Atticus Maximillian Johnson, you have been accused of treason.
+Treason against me, your station and your people.
+How do you plead?”

+“Guilty,” I say, flat-toned.

+Palarm looks at me dead in the eyes.
+“Then I sentence you to death by Spacewalk.”

+…

+The ship began to leave my vision as I spun around, the matte grey hull disappearing, the blackness returning, then Kelios.
+She looked different to me now than when I was on Station 9.
+Younger, gentler.
+Her curls and twists of atmosphere dancing in her own light.
+Her rings a protective border, a second world, a spinning tutu.

+She was a dancing planet.
+As she spun, I spun.
+As she turned, I turned.
+As air left me, it fell into her.
+I fed her, in some small way.
+And now I will remain, suspended in this black abyss.
+Just out of reach, with only gases and bone left inside me.

+We are the same.